brightertiger/notes/notes/probml/probml-02-probability.md

         - $\Phi(y; \mu, \sigma^2) = {1 \over 2} [ 1 + \text{erf}({z \over \sqrt(2)})]$
         - erf is the error function
     - The inverse of the CDF is called the probit function.
-    - The derivative of the CFD gives the pdf of normal distribution
+    - The derivative of the CDF gives the pdf of normal distribution
     - Mean, Median and Mode of gaussian is $\mu$
     - Variance of Gaussian is $\sigma^2$
     - Linear Regression uses conditional gaussian distribution